satoshipay/api/source/includes/_http.md

 Request Header | Description
 -------------- | -----------
-<span style="white-space: nowrap;">`X-Payment-Certificate: <certificate>`</span> | Payment certificate that proves to the server that payment for the associated good has been successfully completed.
+<span style="white-space: nowrap;">`X-Payment-Certificate: <certificate>`</span> | Payment certificate that proves to the endpoint that payment for the associated good has been successfully completed.